What are sleep regressions?

 12 month sleep regression

-Around their first birthday, babies are in full exploration mode, developing new skills like walking and babbling.
-They might also be transitioning to cow's milk or weaning off breast milk or the bottle, and starting big life transitions, like going to daycare.
+Around their first birthday, babies develop new skills like walking and babbling.
+They are also transitioning to cow's milk or weaning off breast milk or infant formula.
+These big life changes can result in a sleep regression.

 18 months sleep regression